 In order to ensure the success of the new teams, family members, friends, attendants and others will not be allowed to attend training sessions without prior authorization from PADS.
 Individual needs, such as attendants, health care, note takers or interpreters must be arranged with PADS prior to training.

-After graduation, clients are required to provide ongoing information about their PADS dog: work habits and public behaviour on an ongoing basis.
+After graduation, PADS maintains ownership of PADS dogs and supports them throughout their working career.
+As part of their ongoing relationship, clients are required to provide regular updates about their PADS dog: work habits and public behaviour on an ongoing basis.
 Graduates must also make themselves available for aftercare visits, both in their home and at PADS’ Training Centre.